Ffini-blossoms/Ffini-blossoms/README.md

 </a>
 |.
 ## Objective
-My journey into IT Security has led me to develop a curiosity for cybersecurity and cloud.
-As I've transitioned into this field, my sights are focused on landing a Security Operations Center (SOC) role, as a Tier 1 Analyst.
+My journey into IT Security has led me to develop many curiosities, some of which have drawn deeper interest into exploring areas within Cybersecurity, Networking and Cloud.
+As my sights remain dazzled by landing a Security Operations Center (SOC) or Network Operations Center (NOC) Tier 1 Analyst role, I'm dividing my time to pursue down the rabbit holes of Networking and Red Hat Enterprise Linux.
+I'm delighted to welcome you along my quests.

 ## Labs and Projects